JuanPabloDuz/vn_challenge/README.md

 Changes on python repository triggers lambda function update.

-Terraform state is saved on S3, so updates can be made, and enabling a job to destroy.
+Terraform state is saved on S3, so updates can be made.

+A job to automated destroy of terraform infra is added to actions separately.